 HVAC is a service-oriented profession, but you're not just helping other people by choosing a career in heating and air, you're also doing yourself a service.
 The HVAC industry is stable because as long as there are buildings, they will need skilled professionals to keep them in working order.

 The economy will always fluctuate.
 Construction jobs will be in demand at some times and at other times they will be scarce.
 Manufacturing jobs are constantly being outsourced overseas.
 Heating and air conditioning jobs, however, will always be in demand.
 Why?
 Because nearly every building has a heating and air conditioning system.

-Kevin Nott, co-owner of Just Right Air, puts it this way, "The HVAC industry does, and will continue to, provide a great career opportunity for individuals who enjoy working with people, have an aptitude for technical work and seek job security...While many jobs in many industries including those in the computer industry are moved out of the country, HVAC jobs will continue to exist in every community where there are people in buildings."
+Tom Dearden, Just Right's president, puts it this way, "The HVAC industry does, and will continue to, provide a great career opportunity for individuals who enjoy working with people, have an aptitude for technical work and seek job security...While many jobs in many industries, including those in the computer industry, are moved out of the country, HVAC jobs will continue to exist in every community where there are people in buildings."

 Some people say that heating and air conditioning is a seasonal job.
 While that may be true in some climates, Utah is not one of them.
 The four seasons make it so that heaters or air conditioners are needed throughout the year (sometimes we need both the furnace and the ac in the same week!)

 There will always be work for the right people.
 John explains that his career in HVAC "has always provided well for me and my family, however, I always pushed to better myself and that became a big reason why I didn't feel the affects of the seasons as much as some."